Each DMV Vehicle History & Title Report checks for:

 - A valid email address

 A VIN number report can be provided once you have been deemed a certified user.
-To lookup a VIN number, you must fill out the Request for Vehicle Registration Record (also referred to as the INF1125 form) and mail it into the DMV Headquarters address that is located on the form.
+To lookup a VIN number, you must fill out the Request for Vehicle Registration Record (also referred to as the INF1125 form), pay the applicable fee and mail the application package to the DMV headquarters address that is located on the form.
 You can then expect to receive the VIN report in the mail within a couple of weeks.
-To avoid the wait, click here to start ordering an online VIN report today!
+To avoid the wait, click here to start ordering an online VIN report.

 What info is in a California VIN history report?